rebelsky/csc207b/_labs/classes.md

 ### Exercise 4: A counter class

-a.
-Write and test (or experiment with) a class, `Counter`, that generates objects that can count.
-Objects in class `Counter` should provide two methods: `increment`, which adds 1 to the counter, and `get`, which gets the current value of the counter.
+Write and experiment with a class, `Counter`, that generates objects that can count.
+Objects in class `Counter` should provide two
+methods: `increment`, which adds 1 to the counter, and `get`, which gets the current value of the counter.
 Your class needs one zeroary constructor which initializes the counter to 0.

 Make sure to verify that if you create two separate `Counter` objects, you can change the two objects separately.